hindu-comm/weblogs/manasataramgini/2013/12/2013-12-09_some-reflections-on-the-khans-qaidu-and-dua-and-the-great-khans-lost-legacy.md

 support within the Mongol elite.

-However, [as we have discussed before](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/ "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and his times"), there was another factor that was to prove even greater problem for the Mongols – their “secularism”, very much like that practiced by Hindus today.
+However, [as we have discussed before](https://manasataramgini.wordpress.com/2011/05/20/some-notes-on-rashid-ad-din-bin-imad-ud-dawla-abul-khair-and-his-times/ "Some notes on Rashid ad-Din bin Imad ud Dawla Abu’l Khair and histimes"), there was another factor that was to prove even greater problem for the Mongols – their “secularism”, very much like that practiced by Hindus today.
 It appears that their endogenous religion was not sufficient to